kasra-sal/Network_Automation/README.md

 ```
 ansible-playbook site.yml -i inventory.yml
 ```
-It may take a while to go through, for the sake of simplicity, I won't go as far as explaining how each file is being pulled and exactly where but I will give a brief description of how it's done:
-1. CSV file is generated through "csv_maker.py".
-I could've done it directly through excel but oh oops.
+The process of generating the CSV file and utilizing it for remote configuration is outlined below, with a brief description of each step:

+1. A CSV file is created using "csv_maker.py".
+Although Excel could have been used, this script was utilized instead.
-2. Added an entry to main.yml inside respective roles folder => tasks.
+2. An entry is added to main.yml within the respective roles folder => tasks.
-3. Inside the template folde, I created a jinja template respective to the csv
+3. A Jinja template is created in the template folder that corresponds to the CSV file.
-4. Back into main.yml inside tasks folder, I added an entry to replace necessary parameters inside the jinja template and then push them to the device using ios_config modules.
+4. In main.yml within the tasks folder, an entry is added to replace the necessary parameters within the Jinja template and then push them to the device using the ios_config modules.

+Keep in mind that due to virtualization limitations, you may need to wait for longer period of time for the config to go through.
+If you receive "Timeout" error, increase timeout time for that specific task.

 # Jinja Template Outputs